KewbitXMR/haveno-app/README.md

 ### Network Endorsements

 Haveno does not endorse or denounce any particular network.
-The choice of network will be available upon official release.
+The choice of network will be available upon official release, we do however have the philosophy that there should be more than one network in existance to support the efforts made for decentralization and federation benfits to anti-censorship & anti-monopoly manifestations.

 ## Roadmap